MadVik2000/Grocery-Store-Management/README.md

-# List-Management
+# Grocery-Management
-List Management Project Developed For MySql Training With Python
+Grocery Store Management Project Developed For MySql Training With Python

 I made this list management project to understand how python and mysql works together and to get a better understanding of how we query databases in mysql through python mysql connector.